Alfiestuff/roblox-lua-sprint-system/README.md

 # roblox-lua-sprint-system
-🔎description:
+🔎 description:

 This Lua code uses delta time to calculate the sprint duration.

 # Installation

-For add in your game:
+🔧 For add in your game:

 1. Firts folder: In ReplicatedStorage create Folder and name it "Systems"